xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 </details>

 **<details><summary>Build</summary>**
-Represents a group of features/tasks in a release for management or testing purposes.
+Represents a group of features/tasks in a release, used for management or testing purposes.

 In Katalon TestOps, a build can consist of one or more test cases.

-When users map a test result to a build, it’s automatically mapped to the corresponding release.
-However, if users map a test result to a release, it’s not mapped to any specific build.
+When users map a test result to a build, the test result is automatically mapped to the corresponding release.
+However, if users map a test result to a release, the test result is not mapped to any specific build.
 </details>

 **<details><summary>Build Label</summary>**